mosn/mosn/README.md

 [中文](README_ZH.md)

-MOSN is a powerful cloud-native proxy acts as edge proxy or service mesh's data plane.
-As a cloud-native network data plane, it aims to provide multi-protocol, modular, intelligent, and secure proxy capabilities for services.
+MOSN is a network proxy written in Golang.
+It can be used as a cloud-native network data plane, providing services with the following proxy functions:  multi-protocol, modular, intelligent, and secure.
 MOSN is the short name of Modular Open Smart Network-proxy.
 MOSN can be integrated with any Service Mesh wich support xDS API.
 It can also be used as an independent Layer 4 or Layer 7 load balancer, API Gateway, cloud-native Ingress, etc.

 ## Features